jorgeTellols/Weather_Report_App_v2/README.md

 This is a single page site, so eveything has its root on App.tsx.
 You can reach anything from there.

 I separated the components in folders.
 Some like "widgets" refers to complex components while other like "components" are more simple.
 There are also folders like "views", "layout" or "modals" that I used to give some structure to the whole thing.
-There are also folders dedicated to "models" and "services".
+Folders dedicated to "models" and "services" were made to deal with the API call and create the object that I show on the UI.

-In a component's folder you will find anything related to it (the stylesheet, the logic, the tests, etc...).
+Inside a component's folder you will find anything related to it (the stylesheet, the logic, the tests, etc...).
 Every picture I used can be found in the folder "/public/assets" and the translation files and some other utilities can be found in the "utils" folder.